MikaelMayer/Editor/README.md

 For example, `<button style="display:none" class="editor-menu">Click me</button>` is a button that will only appear when the page is opened with Editor in edit mode.
 You can use this mechanism to define your own scripts that self-modify the page.

-Here is a couple of function helpers that Editor provides globally to simplify your button's callbacks:
+**JavaScript helpers**: Here is a couple of function helpers that Editor provides globally to simplify your button's callbacks:

     // Recursively deletes all text nodes of the HtmlNode emptyTextContent(node: HtmlNode)